Performave/Otto/creating_a_page/README.md

 Congratulations!! 🎉🎉🎉🎉

 But most importantly, I wanted to get across the idea that everything you make on the website **should** be **pragmatic**.
-You are designing a website the way the visitors want to see it, not for yourself.
+You are designing a website the way the visitors want to see it.